javierconcha/ocdb-docs/docs/source/ocdb-MDB-user-manual.md

 where:
 - PLATFORM indicates satellite: A or B
 - LEVEL indicates OLCI products level: 'L1' for EFR products or 'L2' for WFR products
-- TYPE indicates in itu data type: 'AERONET_version3', 'MOBY', 'HPLC' (for chlorophyll HPLC measurements only), 'KD490', 'TSM', 'ADG', or CHL (for fluorometrically/spectrophotometrically derived chl-a)
+- TYPE indicates _in-situ_ data type: 'AERONET_version3', 'MOBY', 'HPLC' (for chlorophyll HPLC measurements only), 'KD490', 'TSM', 'ADG', or CHL (for fluorometrically/spectrophotometrically derived chl-a)
-- [startDate]_[endDate]: the time range covered by the file
+- [startDate]_[endDate] indicates the time range covered by the file

 For example, MDB_A_L2_AERONET_version3_20160401_20160430.nc includes all matchups for AERONET-OC (version 3) for April 2016, with OLCI-A Level-2 products.